-So, to help you keep your CV short, sweet and to-the-point, here are a few tricks you can use to trim the fat.
+So, how can you keep your CV short, sweet and to-the-point?
+Here are a few tricks you can use to shorten a CV.

 Cut back on older roles

 If you’ve been in the charity sector a while, your job history might be rather bulky.
-While it can be tempting to include all seven previous roles, the internship you completed straight out of university and your teenage weekend jobs, they might not all be needed―especially if you’re trying to shorten your CV.
+While it can be tempting to include all your previous roles, the internship you completed straight out of university and your teenage weekend jobs, they might not all be needed―especially if you’re trying to shorten your CV.

-That being said, if you don’t have experience in the sector you may be tempted to list every job you’ve ever had.
-Make sure to only include previous roles that can highlight your transferrable skills.
+If you don’t have experience in the charity sector, only include previous roles that highlight your transferable skills.
 Although an old job managing a shop may not sound like it’s relevant, some of those leadership and people skills may be of interest to recruiters.
-But keep it to two or three roles to allow yourself the space to explain how these skills can translate to the role you’re applying for.
+But keep it to just a few roles to allow yourself the space to explain how these skills can translate to the role you’re applying for.

 Keep things relevant

-If your skills section is basically a list of random terms which you’ve added to over the years, you need to get editing!
-When it comes to job-hunting, you shouldn’t be using a one-size-fits-all CV.
+If your skills section is basically a list of random terms you’ve added to over the years, you might need to get editing!
+When it comes to job-hunting, you shouldn’t use a one-size-fits-all CV.
 It should be tailored to every role you apply for.

-Believe it or not, targeting your CV to a specific role is likely to help you cut down the length of your CV.
-Think hard about whether each skill is relevant to the role you’re applying to by cross-checking with the job description and company website.
-Not only will this leave you with a cleaner, shorter CV, but it’ll also work to your advantage by making it clear to employers that you’re suitable for the role.
+Believe it or not, targeting what you write to a specific role is likely to help you shorten a CV.
+Think hard about whether each skill is relevant to the role by cross-checking with the job description and company website.
+This will leave you with a cleaner, shorter CV as well as highlighting your suitability for the role.

 Don’t get too personal!

 Recruiters don’t need to know your full address, gender, marital status or date of birth.
-Keep personal details to a minimum.
 Prior to an interview, all they need is your name, phone number, email address and a rough geographical location.

-So, if your CV is coming in a little too long, try implementing some of the strategies above to bring it closer to the ideal two-page size.
-Always endeavour to keep your points concise and focus on highlighting the most relevant skills and knowledge for your target jobs.
+So, if you’re trying to work out how to shorten a CV, try implementing some of the strategies above to bring it closer to the ideal two-page size.
+Keep your points concise and focus on highlighting the most relevant skills and knowledge for your target jobs.
 Then you’re all set to go!